 (Above, I still take notes as I was taught in grad school, with a page number leading into a quote or brief summary.
 I add my own thoughts in [brackets] to keep them separate.)

 However, Endnote is expensive.
 In the free Zotero program, a Zotfile plugin extracts all my PDF highlights for viewing in a single note.
 As long as my PDF stays in the same spot on my computer, I can even click the author: page number link and view the quote directly on the original page in context.
 Fabulous.

-I’ve often cut up quotations or sections of a writing project and re-arranged them by laying them out on the floor (!).
+For organizing quotes, thoughts, and ideas, I’ve often cut up quotations or sections of a writing project and re-arranged them by laying them out on the floor (!).
 But that gets messy with larger projects.
 For interview or survey-based projects, I use a qualitative analysis software like NVIVO, Atlas.ti, MaxQDA, or Dedoose to tag sections of interviews and then read the quotes in comparison with each other.
 (You can also tag sections of a PDF and then view alongside interview quotes with the same tag, if you’re super organized).